acados/acados/docs/embedded_workflow/index.md

    :keywords: embedded acados, dSPACE deployment, cross-compilation, embedded control, real-time nonlinear model predictive control, DS1202, DS1401, DS1403, CMake cross-compilation
 ```

-On this page, we provide documentation of workflows to deploy `acados` on different embedded systems, as well as methods for adaptng MATLAB / Simulink models for deployment.
+On this page, we provide documentation of workflows to deploy `acados` on different embedded systems, as well as methods for adapting MATLAB / Simulink models for deployment.

 We want to encourage you to contribute a description of the workflow to deploy `acados` on an embedded system that is not yet mentioned on this page by creating a pull request.